aptos-foundation/AIPs/aips/aip-41.md

  b.
 Abort upon repeated calls: `generate` returns randomness `r` in the 1st call and aborts if ever called again.
 This prevents developers from misusing `generate` by assuming different calls return different results.

  c.
 Return different randomness for different calls.
 This also prevents developers from misusing `generate`.
 I am not sure if this would make it harder for external applications to track from which `generate` call a piece of randomness was produced.

+**O2:** It is currently unclear if `generate` takes the calling point into consideration when called. e.g., should calls from different functions with the same `seed` return the same randomness?

 ## Reference Implementation